OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Drawing-Diagrams.md

 - Personal PC and a browser

 ### Drawing Diagrams
 Drawing what has been built (or will be built) is a crucial skill for network engineers.
-Often a well anotated drawing is far more helpful than a long chart or table filled with boring numbers.
+Often a well annotated drawing is far more helpful than a long chart or table filled with boring numbers.
 Diagrams will show the relationships between network objects (hosts) in a way that words cannot.

-Draw.io is the prefered tool for ECT/ITS students.
+Draw.io is the preferred tool for ECT/ITS students.
 It is free, both web-based and a local application based.
 ITS recommends [downloading the application and installing it](https://get.diagrams.net).
 The following steps of this task assume that that user has done this.
 <br>

 1. Start the Draw.io application.
 Select "Create New Diagram" when prompted.
 Then select "Blank Diagram".
 This will open Draw.io to a blank drawing with no stencils (shapes) pre-selected.
 Once you understand more play with the different options instead of picking "Blank Diagram".